 1. Estimated changes in the scope of the project.

 2. Better and more realistic forecasted cost budget.

 Types of Budgets in Project Management

-Project budget helps the implementation of money, costs and resources for the project.
-Approval of the budget helps forecast operations which might not be adequate.
-Any changes made in correspondence to the planned budget is so during the project.
+Project budget helps implement money, costs, and resources for the project.
+Approval of the budget helps forecast operations that might not be adequate.
+Any changes made in correspondence to the planned budget are so during the project.

 A well-devised Project Budget helps put in place the earned-value analysis during the work process cycle of a project, thereby placing the project under control.
-The project budget is divided into sub-goals and makes the decision-making process much easier.
+The project budget is divided into sub-goals, making the decision-making process much easier.

 Project Budgets can be of two main kinds:

 1. Resource Budget (matters concerning cost allocation for internal resources);

 2. Financial Budget (matters concerning cash flow, payments, and external resources).

 Costing and Planning